Introduction

 Why we have introduced a plastic bags and wrapping recycling collection service

 We have introduced a new trial service to help make recycling plastic bags and wrapping easier for you.
 Currently in the UK, only 6% of plastic bags and wrapping are recycled.
 Offering this service helps you and the rest of Somerset to recycle better, together.
-The trial is currently available to a small number of households, but it will gradually expand to more households over the next 2 to 3 years.
+Phase two begun in October 2024 and is currently available to around 30,000 households.

 How long the trial will last

-The trial will start in April 2023 and will run until March 2025.
+The trial started in April 2023 and will run until March 2025.
 It will only be available to a small number of households at the start, but over the course of 2 to 3 years, it will expand other areas of Somerset.
-The service will go beyond 2025 when government legislation should provide necessary funding for the service to continue.

 Why the trial is only available to a small number of households

 The trial will run in two stages.
-The first stage only involves a small section of the area, however over time the service will expand to reach more households across Somerset.
+The first stage only involves a small section of the area, however over time the service has expanded to reach more households across Somerset.
 Running the trial in stages allows for the project to collect detailed insights and gain an understanding of the best methods to collect plastic bags and wrapping from homes.

 There are several other local authorities involved in the trial.